 Another possible method for displaying AISMon data is to share your UDP data to the marinetraffic.com website, and view the ships on their shared map.
 You can do this by simply using the marinetraffic.com IP address to send the UDP traffic to.
 Instructions are here.
 Note, be careful that you do not send delayed AIS data to marinetraffic.com, such as with the sample AIS file from the AISMon Yahoo group.

 ShipPlotter is another alternative to AISdeco2 and AISMon.
 It is a software tool that can decode and also plot the location data stored in AIS signals.
 ShipPlotter is commercial software and costs 25 euros for personal use, but has a 21-day trial.
 ShipPlotter does not connect directly to the RTL-SDR and so requires you to pipe the audio from your radio receiver software like SDR#.
 Instructions on using ShipPlotter are shown below.

 - Download and install ShipPlotter from their website here.

-- Push the green ‘Start’ button, and then click on the ‘Raw’ icon which looks like a horizontal line with a squiggle (sine wave) going through it.
+- Tune to your AIS signal and push the green ‘Start’ button and then click on the ‘Raw’ icon which looks like a horizontal line with a squiggle (sine wave) going through it.
 This will show a waveform of the input audio.
-Ensure the audio levels are adequate and not clipping, by making sure the waveform peaks at about halfway on the graph by adjusting the AF gain volume settings in SDRSharp, or the windows volume settings.
+Ensure the audio levels are adequate and not clipping, by making sure the waveform peaks at about halfway on the graph by adjusting the volume settings in SDRSharp, or the windows volume settings.

 - Now you should be able to click on the ‘Ships’ and ‘Messages’ icons to see the decoded AIS information.
 To see ships visually, you will need to follow the ShipPlotter instructions for downloading charts.